-All land in the PRD which is not covered by buildings, septic systems, wells, paved areas, service areas, or which is not set aside as private yards, patios, or gardens for the residents shall be treated as open space.
+Land in the PRD that is not covered by buildings, septic systems, wells, paved areas, service areas, signs, or other structures, and that is not set aside as private yards, patios, gardens, sidewalks, or other walkways for the residents may be designated as open space.
 The area of the open space shall be at least forty percent (40%) of the total area of the PRD tract.
-Such land shall have a shape dimension, character, and location suitable to assure its use for park, recreation, conservation, or agricultural purposes by at least all the residents of the PRD.
+To be counted toward the 40% requirement, such land shall have a shape, dimension, character, and location suitable to assure its use for park, recreation, conservation, or agricultural purposes.
+In evaluating the adequacy of the open space proposed to be provided, including for purposes of determining whether to award and the amount of any density increase to be allowed in the PRD, the Board may consider the nature of the open space including, by way of example only, whether or not the proposed open space would have been accessible and developable if not set aside.